 'Pocahontas' — Leaving Sept.
 1

-Pocahontas might be one of the most problematic Disney animated films in the cannon, with it's completely fictionalized take on the relationship between Pocahontas and John Smith and simplistic view of the tensions between Native Americans and British colonizers.
-But, it's also a story that's about a woman who follows her heart, and doesn't let any cultural differences get in the way of what she wants.
+Pocahontas might be one of the most problematic Disney animated films in the canon, with it's completely fictionalized take on the relationship between Pocahontas and John Smith and simplistic view of the tensions between Native Americans and British colonizers.
+But it's also a story about a woman who follows her heart and doesn't let any cultural differences get in the way of what she wants.

 'Magic Mike' — Leaving Sept.
 1

 Not only did Magic Mike help launch the McConaissance, but it also helped Channing Tatum transition from Step Up heartthrob to serious actor and producer.
 Oh, and it gave the world the male stripper saga it deserves.
 That said, Magic Mike is much more of a character study than a dance movie, so don't press play if you're looking for a wild, Magic Mike XXL-like romp.

 Leonardo DiCaprio and Kate Winslet reunited on screen in the 2008 drama adapted from the novel by Richard Yates.
 The two actors star as a married couple, Frank and April, who are struggling to keep their marriage together and find happiness in suburban family life.
 It's a complex examination of a marriage crumbling in the 1940s, and though it might be tough to watch, it's also an excellent showcase of two actors at the top of their game.

 Carol is another intense love story about two people who feel trapped by circumstance and societal norms, albeit a very different one than Revolutionary Road.
 The film tells the story of a taboo affair between Carol (Cate Blanchett) and Therese (Rooney Mara).
 The movie is a glorious period piece — it takes place in 1950, and audiences agree, the set design and costumes are excellent — and a heartbreaking romance.